martinmaaloe/studio-gangetabel-next/LEADERBOARD_SETUP.md

 npm run dev
 ```

-The leaderboard should now be connected to your Vercel KV database.
+The leaderboard should now be connected to your Vercel Edge Config.

 ## Step 7: Deploy